GeoffWebster/ESP32MusesArduinoLVGL/README.md

 The MAS6116 / WM8816 stereo digital volume control provides independently programmable gain of each channel from -111.5dB to +15.5dB together with mute.
 Communication between the Arduino and the MAS6116 / WM8816 is via an SPI bus.

-The 320x240 TFT display with an SPI interface provides visual data for source input selected, volume level (in large characters), balance setting and mute status.
+The 320x240 TFT display with an SPI interface provides visual data for source input selected, gain setting (-112dB to 15.5dB) and mute status.
 It also includes a clock.

 Additional functionality is provided by use of the ESP32's built-in peripherals.
 These are
 * WiFi remote control of volume, source selection and mute